Coronavirus Key Information and Guidance

 Branch opening hours

-With effect from Tuesday 16 June 2020, due to the ongoing Coronavirus situation, the Society has taken the decision to adjust its branch opening times.
+Due to the ongoing Coronavirus situation, the Society has taken the decision to adjust its branch opening times.

 We will continue to limit the number of members who can access the branch office at any one time, to adhere to the governments ‘social distancing’ policy.
 For counter service, our hours will be 9am – 1pm Monday to Friday, until further notice.